Separation and Divorce: Child Support

 All parents have a legal duty to financially support their dependent children.
 A parent can be a birth parent, a non-birth parent, or an adoptive parent.
 They could also be a step-parent or a person who has a parent-child relationship with the child.

 The parent who pays child support is called the payor parent.

-Every parent has a legal duty to support their dependent children to the extent that they can.
 For more information about who is a dependent child, see How long does child support continue?

 A step-parent is someone who has treated their partner's children as members of their own family.
 It does not matter if the partners were legally married to each other or living common-law.

 But a court is less likely to order a step-parent to pay child support as more time passes since they lived with or had a relationship with their partner's child.
 This is especially true if the step-parent's social and emotional relationship with the child has ended.